MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Create a provider transformation

 If your provider requires a transformation, you need to add a provider transformation component to your solution.
+You may be required to create multiple transformations.

 1. In your provider solution, select **New.**